 The Kennedy Library’s exhibits program fosters collaboration, student engagement and discovery through partnerships with faculty, students, and members of the Cal Poly community.
 Our programs highlight work by students and faculty at Cal Poly, and often feature exciting and unique holdings of the library’s Special Collections and Archives.

 The library sponsors its own exhibits and considers requests to provide temporary/rotating space for academic departments, student groups recognized by the university, and faculty and students who wish to sponsor an exhibit.
-Exhibits are managed through the library’s Special Collections Department with support and final approval of the office of the University Librarian.
+Exhibits are managed through the library’s Communications and Special Initiatives group, with support and final approval of the office of the Dean of Library Services.

 The library’s exhibits program involves the academic community in visual learning experiences that are informative and educational in nature and reflect the diversity of the university’s curriculum and community.
 Exhibits supporting the library’s goals and curricular goals of academic programs are given priority.